Belle de Reve

 Stephen and Belle will be spending this summer and fall getting to know each other, but everyone is very excited to have her in the barn!
 Stay tuned for updates as the season progresses.
 And if you’re at the farm, be sure to stop by and give her a pat (although she would really prefer a carrot!).

-2009, 16.2h grey German Sport Horse mare.
 ‘Luna’ is owned by longtime supporter Charlotte Harris and was purchased in 2013.
-This lovely mare has quickly taken to eventing and is currently competing at the Preliminary level.Luna is a natural competitor and recently won three Training-level competitions in a row.
-Watch for this mare to make a big splash in the eventing world!
+This lovely mare quickly took the eventing world by storm, winning three Training-level competitions in a row.
+She evented through the Intermediate level, before moving to the jumper ring.

 Horses Retired from Upper-Level Competition

 Officially retired from upper-level competition in 2011, Mr. William Lowe’s Brandenburg’s Joshua will always have a special place with SSB Eventing.
 When ‘Josh’ was competing, he was always one of the best horses in the US, if not the world.
 In his three appearances at Rolex (2006, 2008 and 2009) Josh placed 3rd, 4th and 10th, respectively.
 Stephen and Josh were also on the Gold Medal winning team at the 2003 Pan American Games.
 Josh could win all three phases and frequently did.
 Josh’s newest venture has been going on adventures with Charlotte Harris.

 Stephen said of the retirement, “While Josh has been one of my favorite competition partners of my career, I felt I owed it to him to retire him while he was still sound, happy and ready to keep working.
 Josh is the most polite horse that I’ve ever ridden; he’s a true gentleman and it will be nice to see him out and about with Charlotte.”